kliyer-ai/tag-filter/README.md

 You are free to use any state-management solution of your choice (or none).

 Below you can find an example of a user flow.
-Feel free to deviate from it if you deem necessary.
+Feel free to deviate from it if you deem necessary but please __include at least one drop-down menu__.

 ### User flow (Example)